hybridly/hybridly/docs/guide/partial-reloads.md

 As an example, consider a page that includes a list of users, as well as an option to filter the users by their company.
 On the first request to the page, both the `users` and `companies` properties are passed to the page component.

-However, on subsequent requests to the same page — maybe to filter the users —, you can request only the `users` property from the server, and not the `companies` one.
+However, on subsequent requests to the same page—maybe to filter the users—you can request only the `users` property from the server, and not the `companies` one.

 ## Making partial reloads

-Hybrid requests are "partial" when the `only` or `except` option is defined in the its options.
+Hybrid requests are "partial" when the `only` or `except` property is defined in its options.

 ```ts
 defineProps<{